cloudfoundry-attic/efs-volume-release/README.md

 # EFS volume release
 This is a bosh release that packages an [efsdriver](https://github.com/cloudfoundry-incubator/efsdriver) and an [efsbroker](https://github.com/cloudfoundry-incubator/efsbroker) for consumption by a volume_services_enabled Cloud Foundry deployment.

+This broker/driver pair allows you to provision new AWS Elastic File Systems and bind those volumes to your applications for shared file access in an AWS environment.

 # Deploying to AWS EC2

 ## Pre-requisites

 1. Install Cloud Foundry with Diego, or start from an existing CF+Diego deployment on AWS.
-If you are starting from scratch, the article [Deploying CF and Diego to AWS](https://github.com/cloudfoundry/diego-release/tree/develop/examples/aws) provides detailed instructions
+If you are starting from scratch, the article [Deploying CF and Diego to AWS](https://github.com/cloudfoundry/diego-release/tree/develop/examples/aws) provides detailed instructions.

 2. If you don't already have it, install spiff according to its [README](https://github.com/cloudfoundry-incubator/spiff). spiff is a tool for generating BOSH manifests that is required in some of the scripts used below.